What requirements must coffee comply with to be allowed on the European market?

 Some examples of sustainability codes of conducts from retailers are:

-- Ahold Delhaize (Netherlands/Belgium): Own brand, complies with either UTZ, Rainforest Alliance or Fairtrade standards
+- Ahold Delhaize (Netherlands/Belgium): Their own brand complies with either Rainforest Alliance/UTZ or Fairtrade standards

 - Marks and Spencer (United Kingdom): coffee products are all Fairtrade-certified

-- Lidl (Germany): coffee products either UTZ, Rainforest Alliance, Fairtrade and/or organic certified
+- Lidl (Germany): coffee products either Rainforest Alliance/UTZ, Fairtrade and/or organic certified

 These codes of conduct may also affect you as a supplier.
 They may, for instance, require you to sign a suppliers’ code of conduct in which you declare that you do your business in a responsible way, meaning that you (and your suppliers) respect local environmental and labour laws, do not engage in corruption, etc. These aspects are also investigated further in company audits carried out by your (potential) buyer.